neha5623/Xplorare/README.md

-travel guide where resturants, attractions and hotels are listed based on total number of people rated it.
+travel guide where restaurants, attractions and hotels are listed based on total number of people rated it.